hyperledger/fabric/docs/source/channel_update_tutorial.rst

   configtxlator proto_decode --input config_block.pb --type common.Block | jq .data.data[0].payload.data.config > config.json

-This leaves us with a trimmed down JSON object -- ``config.json`` -- which will serve as the baseline for our config update.
+This command leaves us with a trimmed down JSON object -- ``config.json`` -- which will serve as the baseline for our config update.

 Take a moment to open this file inside your text editor of choice (or in your